-Shirin Dora is currently a Lecturer in Computer Science in the Department of Computer Science at Loughborough University.
+Shirin Dora is a Senior Lecturer in Neuromorphic Computing in the Department of Computer Science at Loughborough University.
+His primary area of research is developing learning algorithms for Spiking Neural Networks (SNN) and applying these networks for AI in energy-constrained scenarios like onboard satellites.
 He completed his PhD from Nanyang Technological University in Singapore on the topic of developing biologically plausible learning approaches for spiking neural networks.
-During his PhD, he developed a keen interest in the mechanisms of perception and cognition in the brain.
-This led him to pursue a post-doctoral research in computational neuroscience at the cognitive and systems neuroscience group at the University of Amsterdam.
-In his postdoctoral research, he collaborated with experimentalists in building deep biologically plausible models of perception and multisensory integration in the brain.
+After his PhD, he pursued post-doctoral research in computational neuroscience at the cognitive and systems neuroscience group at the University of Amsterdam.
 From October, 2019 to September, 2021, he was a Lecturer of Data Analytics in the Intelligent Systems Research Centre at Ulster University in United Kingdom.

 Research areas

 My research interests include energy-efficient AI for edge-computing.
 In particular, I focus on bio-inspired mechanisms for learning which include spiking neural networks and predictive coding.
-On the applied side, I am interested in research on autonomous cars and UAVs.
+On the applied side, I am interested in research on applying AI onboard satellites.

 Member of organising committee for Annual Computational Neuroscience Meeting 2020, 2021.